himanshukushwaha02/himanshukushwaha02/README.md

 Hi,
-Welcome to my Github profile.
+Welcome to my GitHub profile.
-Currently, I am Associate Staff Engineer in Samsung Semiconductor India Research (SSIR) in Modem Software Development team.
-I work on L2 layer of LTE and NR protocol stack.
+I am a Staff Engineer in Samsung Semiconductor India Research (SSIR) in the Modem Software Development team.
+I work on the L2 layer of LTE and NR protocol stack.
-I have graduated with Master's degree from IIT Madras where I have done research in field of Wireless Communication.

 <!---